plus8/hotspot/INSTALL.md

 ```

 The priority affects which one it will connect to so I start with the sketchiest (my mobile phone), then second
 sketchiest (rugged phone with hotspot) and then the van's internal 3g router.
+The mobile phone options would only
+be on in case of a problem with the internal router so if they exist it will try to connect to them in preference.

 We'll be relying on these settings later so set them up in advance.
 If you only have one wifi in play just auth with
 it and you should be good to go.
 You can check your /etc/wpa_supplicant/wpa_supplicant file to see what's stored